paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

   is used to build a redundant grid topology.
   - It's redundant in the sense that there are 2 paths from every node to every other node.
 See "Grid Topology" section for more details.
-- This grid topology is used to create "sending" and "receiving" paths from each validator group to every validator.
+- This grid topology is used to create a sending path from each validator group to every validator.
 - When a node observes a candidate as backed, it sends a `BackedCandidateManifest` to their "receiving" nodes.
 - If receiving nodes don't yet know the candidate, they request it.